XAgo

 ✅ works well on tablet screens - supports iPad in full screen, split-screen, and Slide Over mode

-✅ has an overview of all the times event was repeated
+✅ has an overview of every time an event was repeated

 ✅ has support for dark mode - also added additional themes